 If the answers to these questions set your pulse racing, you already know the answer to this question: IT is very important to your business!

 However, you should also consider each aspect of your IT individually, and establish how vital it is to your business.
-For instance, you might conclude that it would be nearly impossible to run your business without your server and broadband connection, but that your computer printers are less indispensible.
+For instance, you might conclude that it would be nearly impossible to run your business without your server and broadband connection, but that your computer printers are not essential.

 In reality, you may not question the importance of your IT directly.
 The answer tends to be more of a feeling that builds up as you work through the rest of the IT security risk assessment process.